Monkey on My Back (film): Production

-Film rights to Barney Ross' story were bought in July 1955 by Imperial Pictures, a company owned by Edward Small.
+Film rights to Barney Ross's story were bought in July 1955 by Imperial Pictures, a company owned by Edward Small.
 At the time it was titled God Was in My Corner.

 The Motion Picture Association of America demanded the removal of a scene in which Barney inserts a hypodermic needle into his arm.
 Producer Edward Small appealed the directive and then released the film without the Production Code seal of approval, claiming that he had not heard a response to his appeal for two weeks.
 This made Monkey on My Back the first film to run afoul of the Production Code since the code had been revised to allow treatment of illicit narcotics within limits.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther dismissed Monkey on My Back as "a serious but largely unimaginative study of one man's triumph over a horrible craving" and "by and large, unsensational drama."